Indonesian student's selfie NFT collection 'Ghozali Everyday' sells for nearly USD 1 million

 What is the worth of the collection?

-The collection was launched on 9 January 2022 at USD 3 for each picture.
-The floor price rapidly reached 0.9 ETH (around USD 3,000) a piece before coming down slightly.
+The collection was launched on 9 January 2022 at $3 for each picture.
+The floor price rapidly reached 0.9 ETH (around $3,000) a piece before coming down slightly.

-As of 14 January 2022, the collection’s total traded volume on OpenSea stood at 314 ETH, or more than USD 1 million.
+As of 14 January 2022, the collection’s total traded volume on OpenSea stood at 314 ETH, or more than $1 million.

 Road to fame